edgio-docs/edgio-docs/src/guides/v7/security/access_rules.md

 -   {{ PRODUCT_SECURITY }} flags a request as a threat when it contains a header whose name matches one defined by this option.
 -   Header names are case-insensitive.
--   List each desired request header on a separate line.
+-   Add a request header by typing it and then pressing `ENTER`.

 ## Access Rule Administration {/*access-rule-administration*/}